INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 # Indexing with BlackLab

+NOTE: this describes the older way of indexing by implementing a DocIndexer subclass in Java.
+Starting from BlackLab 1.7.0, you can add support for new input formats using a configuration file.
+See [here](how-to-configure-indexing.html).
+The old way described is still supported but parts of it may be removed or changed in the future.

 * <a href="#index-supported-format">Indexing documents in a supported format</a>
 * <a href="#supported-formats">Supported formats</a>
 * <a href="#passing-indexing-parameters">Passing indexing parameters</a>